The journal is published in English. No formal limit is placed on the length of a paper, but Editors may recommend shortening of a long paper.

 Full Text of the Paper

 This should contain the body of the article, and may be broken into sections with short, informative headings.

 All the illustrations should be numbered consecutively and supplied with captions.
-They must fit on a 124 X 194 mm sheet of paper, including the title.

 The illustrations are to be presented in TIF, WMF, BMP, PCX or PNG formats (the resolution of point graphics pictures is 300 dots per inch).

 The list of references should be presented at the end of the paper in alphabetic order.
 The papers by the same author(s) in the same year should be distinguished by the letters a, b, etc. Only Latin characters should be used in the references.